un1c0rn-the-pwnie/Yet_Another_DCTF_Writeup/README.md

-# Yet_Another_DCTF_Writeup
+# Yet Another DCTF Writeup
-DCTF was an amazing experience it was a lot of fun.
-Thanks guys for the incredible ctf.
+Some short writeups i wrote for some challenges on DCTF-2021.